nycmeshnet/nycmeshnet.github.io/join/index.md

 **How to buy routers**-

-We currently have thre options for routers- two indoor routers and a $90 outdoor router.
+We currently have three options for routers- two indoor routers and a $90 outdoor router.
 You can buy the routers online and configure them yourself using our simple [download](../download) instructions.
 Otherwise, you can come to our [meetups](http://www.meetup.com/nycmesh/) where we often sell preconfigured routers that you can simply plug in.

 Here are the three router choices: